OpenEvalProject/evals/manuscripts/elife-54932/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/54932/elife-54932-fig8-v1.jpg)

-**Figure 8.:** Myd genetically interacts with gbb.(A–D) Confocal images of DLM NMJs stained with Gbb (Magenta) at early (A–B) and late (C–D) time points at 63X.
+**Figure 8.:** (A–D) Confocal images of DLM NMJs stained with Gbb (Magenta) at early (A–B) and late (C–D) time points at 63X.
 Arrowheads designate Gbb puncta in each image.
 (E) Quantification of the number of Gbb puncta per muscle area for each genotype, sample size n = 10.
-Box plots show the distribution of data with bar from the min to the max with the mean Gbb puncta for each condition as follows: WT Day 3 n = 61, myd Day 3 n = 110, WT day 25 n = 234, and 3PM71myd Day 3 n = 652.
-(3PM71F) Progressive loss of flight at day 25 in heterozygous and double heterozygous mutants for myd and 3PM71gbb.
-The average landing height (cm) and sample size (n) for each condition: mydD203PM71 /+ 70.5 cm, n = 54, gbb/+ 58.3 cm, n = 74, and D20gbb/+; mydD203PM71 /+ 21.1 cm, n = 56.
+Box plots show the distribution of data with bar from the min to the max with the mean Gbb puncta for each condition as follows: WT Day 3 n = 61, myd3PM71 Day 3 n = 110, WT day 25 n = 234, and myd3PM71 Day 3 n = 652.
+(F) Progressive loss of flight at day 25 in heterozygous and double heterozygous mutants for myd3PM71 and gbbD20.
+The average landing height (cm) and sample size (n) for each condition: myd3PM71 /+ 70.5 cm, n = 54, gbbD20/+ 58.3 cm, n = 74, and gbbD20/+; myd3PM71 /+ 21.1 cm, n = 56.
 (G–M) Quantification of Gbb puncta located within Golgi (H–I), early endosomes (J–K), or lysosomes (L–M) with n = 10 per condition at Day 25.
-Box plots show the distribution of data with a bar from the min to the max, with the mean colocalized Gbb puncta for each comparison, Golgi: WT 0.01, myd 2.9, early endosomes WT 0.7, 3PM71myd 5.5, and lysosomes WT 0.6, and 3PM71myd 1.1, respectively.
+Box plots show the distribution of data with a bar from the min to the max, with the mean colocalized Gbb puncta for each comparison, Golgi: WT 0.01, myd3PM71 2.9, early endosomes WT 0.7, myd3PM71 5.5, and lysosomes WT 0.6, and myd3PM71 1.1, respectively.
 Arrowheads designate Gbb puncta co-localization.
-In 3PM71E ****, <0.0001 p-value, ***<0.001 p-value using a one-way ANOVA with Turkey Post hoc multiple comparisons.
+In E ****, <0.0001 p-value, ***<0.001 p-value using a one-way ANOVA with Turkey Post hoc multiple comparisons.
 N.S. = Not Significant.
 In F black bars in graphs represent median values.
 In F and G ****, p-value<0.0001, *, p-value<0.05 using Brown-Forsythe and Welch ANOVA tests with Post hoc Dunnett’s multiple comparisons.
-N.S. = Not Significant Scale bar in D represents 20 µM for panels A-D. Scale bar in M represents 2 µM for H-M.  Figure 8—source data 1.Figure 8.
+N.S. = Not Significant Scale bar in D represents 20 µM for panels A-D. Scale bar in M represents 2 µM for H-M.

 To further investigate the regulation of BMP signaling in myd3PM71 mutants, we tested for a dominant genetic interaction between myd3PM71 and gbb using double heterozygous mutants.
 At Day 25, myd3PM71/+ and gbbD20/+ (Chen et al., 1998) heterozygotes alone had a strong flight performance, while myd3PM71 and gbbD20 double heterozygous mutants exhibited a severe flight phenotype (Figure 8F).
 The flight performance of double heterozygous mutants provides evidence of a genetic interaction between gbb and myd, suggesting that the role of myd in maintaining synaptic integrity involves trans-synaptic BMP signaling.

 To determine where the increased Gbb is accumulating within DLMs, we measured co-localization of the Gbb puncta with various membrane-bound cellular structures including golgi, endosomes, and lysosomes.
 We identified a small but significant increase in the amount of Gbb located within either golgi or early endosomes at Day 25 in myd3PM71 mutants (Figure 8G–M).
 However, we did not find any significant accumulation with lysosomes.
 The accumulation of Gbb within muscle golgi and early endosomes is consistent with proteins that are sorted and trafficked.
 Interestingly, the vast majority of Gbb puncta did not co-localize with any of the examined membrane-bound structures, suggesting that much of this Gbb is likely located within the cytoplasm.

-## Mayday genetically interacts with presynaptic components of the BMP signaling cascade
+### Mayday genetically interacts with presynaptic components of the BMP signaling cascade

 We further investigated the role of myd in trans-synaptic BMP signaling by measuring the readout of downstream BMP targets.
 The most commonly used readout of BMP signaling activity across synapses is the staining of phosphorylated mothers against DPP (pMad) (McCabe et al., 2003).
 If Gbb accumulates in postsynaptic muscle tissue due to a defect in trans-synaptic signaling, we hypothesized that this would then result in a decrease in pMad activity in presynaptic motor neuron nuclei.
 We examined pMad staining at an early time point and found similar staining between WT and myd3PM71 flies (Figure 9A–F), suggesting that BMP signaling is not impaired in myd3PM71 mutants at early time points.
 However, at Day 21 myd3PM71 mutants had a significant decrease in pMad signaling in motor neuron nuclei compared to WT (Figure 9G–M).
 The decrease in nuclear pMad suggests that trans-synaptic BMP signaling is progressively impaired in myd mutants.
 This result, supported by the accumulation of Gbb in post-synaptic muscle tissue (Figure 8C), suggest that Gbb cannot reach the presynaptic motor neuron to activate the downstream signaling components.

 ![Figure 9.](https://cdn.elifesciences.org/articles/54932/elife-54932-fig9-v1.jpg)

-**Figure 9.:** Myd is a positive regulator of trans-synaptic BMP signaling.(A–L) Confocal images of motor neuron nuclei in myd and controls stained with elav (green) and pMad (magenta) at ×40 magnification.
+**Figure 9.:** (A–L) Confocal images of motor neuron nuclei in myd3PM71 and controls stained with elav (green) and pMad (magenta) at ×40 magnification.
 Arrowheads designate areas of co-localization.
-(3PM71M) Quantification of pMad-positive motor neuron nuclei within each lobe of the thoracic ganglion with a sample size of n = 12 per condition.
-The mean number of pMad+ nuclei per condition: WT Day 3 n = 66, myd Day 3 n = 63, WT Day 21 n = 62, and 3PM71myd Day 21 n = 31.
-(3PM71N–Q) Images of DLM NMJs stained with pMad (magenta) at ×63 magnification.
+(M) Quantification of pMad-positive motor neuron nuclei within each lobe of the thoracic ganglion with a sample size of n = 12 per condition.
+The mean number of pMad+ nuclei per condition: WT Day 3 n = 66, myd3PM71 Day 3 n = 63, WT Day 21 n = 62, and myd3PM71 Day 21 n = 31.
+(N–Q) Images of DLM NMJs stained with pMad (magenta) at ×63 magnification.
 Arrowheads designate pMad puncta.
 (R) Quantification of the amount of pMad signaling per muscle area (2916 µM²), n = 10 for each condition.
-The mean percent pMad/Muscle Area per condition: WT Day 3 = 0.3%, myd Day 3 = 0.3%, WT Day 21 = 0.3% and 3PM71myd Day 21 = 2.3%.
-(3PM71S) Progressive loss of flight in wit and myd double heterozygous combinations at Day 28.
+The mean percent pMad/Muscle Area per condition: WT Day 3 = 0.3%, myd3PM71 Day 3 = 0.3%, WT Day 21 = 0.3% and myd3PM71 Day 21 = 2.3%.
+(S) Progressive loss of flight in wit and myd double heterozygous combinations at Day 28.
 (T) Progressive loss of flight in tkv and myd double heterozygous combinations at Day 28.
 (U) Progressive loss of flight in mad and myd double heterozygous combinations at Day 28.
-(V) Motor neuron expression of a constitutively active Tkv in myd mutants.
-Average landing height (cm) and sample size (n) can be found in 3PM71Supplementary file 2 for panels (S–T).
+(V) Motor neuron expression of a constitutively active Tkv in myd3PM71 mutants.
+Average landing height (cm) and sample size (n) can be found in Supplementary file 2 for panels (S–T).
 Black bars in graphs represent median values.
 For panels M and R. ****, p-value<0.0001, ***, p-value<0.001,. using a one-way ANOVA with Turkey Post hoc multiple comparisons.
 N.S. = Not Significant.
 For S-T, ****, p-value<0.0001 using Brown-Forsythe and Welch ANOVA tests with Post hoc Dunnett’s multiple comparisons.
-N.S. = Not Significant Scale bar in L represents 20 µM for A-L. Scale bar in O represents 10 µM for panels N-Q.  Figure 9—source data 1.Figure 9.
+N.S. = Not Significant Scale bar in L represents 20 µM for A-L. Scale bar in O represents 10 µM for panels N-Q.

 To distinguish between nuclear and synaptic pMAD, we also measured pMAD signaling located at NMJs.
 At Day 3, we found small amounts of pMad localized primarily within postsynaptic muscle tissue (Figure 9N–O).
 However, at Day 21, there was a significant increase in pMAD staining within muscles in myd3PM71 mutants (Figure 9P–R).
 Thus, the decrease in presynaptic nuclear pMAD signaling is accompanied by an increase in postsynaptic signaling.